Meal preppers love to quote time-management expert Alan Lakein’s famous motto: “Failing to plan is planning to fail.”

 Especially if you feel like you’re short on fruits and veggies, this is one healthy snack taken care of!

-Roasting vegetables, sweet potatoes, and even chicken breasts all at once will save you time, and cut down on your utility bill.
-Imagine…all of your side dishes for the week…ready in about 30 minutes!
+Roasting vegetables, sweet potatoes, and even chicken breasts all at once will save you time when it comes to prepping all your meals for the week.

 Photo by @onehungrymami